hockeybuggy/hockeybuggy.com/content/blog/2020-01-18-main_eWfkIWSe.md

 These smaller computers will need to encode the information in some format and send it to the central computer.
-Being a web developer I reached for familiar tools and decided to make the central server communicate via HTTP, but since I wanted to try something new instead of having the body of the HTTP messages be a plain text format I decided to try using Protobufs.
+Being a web developer I reached for familiar tools and decided to make the systems communicate via HTTP, but since I wanted to try something new: instead of having the body of the HTTP messages be a plain text format I decided to try using Protobufs.